-Manuscript is currently under double review at Cambridge University Press (UK) and Foreign Language and Research Press (China).
-Project in collaboration with Dr. Luo Deyin, Tsinghua University’s School of Architecture.
+Liang Sicheng and The Temple of The Buddha’s Light (manuscript currently under double review at Cambridge University Press [UK] and Foreign Language and Research Press [China]); project in collaboration with Dr. Luo Deyin, Tsinghua University’s School of Architecture.

-(University of Delaware Press, December 2010) Contributors include: Stanley Abe, Shana Brown, Paola Dematte, Ronald Fuchs II, Ellen Huang, Elizabeth Lillehoj, Lydia Liu, C. Griffith Mann, Lawrence Nees, Stacey Pierson, Marcie Reed, Vimalin Rujivacharakul, Eugene Wang, and Wen-Hsin Yeh.
+Collecting “China”: The World, China, and a Short History of Collecting, editor (University of Delaware Press, 2010); contributors include Stanley Abe, Shana Brown, Paola Dematte, Ronald Fuchs II, Ellen Huang, Elizabeth Lillehoj, Lydia Liu, C. Griffith Mann, Lawrence Nees, Stacey Pierson, Marcie Reed, Vimalin Rujivacharakul, Eugene Wang, and Wen-Hsin Yeh.

 Books in progress

-At World's End: Global Intellectual History, Chinese Architecture, and the World Discourse Manuscript under press review
+At World's End: Global Intellectual History, Chinese Architecture, and the World Discourse (manuscript under press review).

-East of the Orient, West of the Ocean: Ito Chuta and a Journey Around the World, a book project with support from the Institute for Advanced Studies, Princeton, the Graham Foundation, and the Social Science Research Council.
+East of the Orient, West of the Ocean: Ito Chuta and a Journey Around the World (a book project with support from the Institute for Advanced Studies, Princeton, the Graham Foundation, and the Social Science Research Council).

-“World Architecture and World Cartography,” in Architecturalized Asia: Mapping the Continent through History (forthcoming.
-2013)
+“World Architecture and World Cartography,” in Architecturalized Asia: Mapping the Continent through History (forthcoming, 2013)

-"Mapping Ruins: Yuanming Yuan Archives and Chinese Architectural History," in The Getty Research Journal no. 4 (2012).
+"Mapping Ruins: Yuanming Yuan Archives and Chinese Architectural History," in The Getty Research Journal, No. 4 (2012).

 “China and china: Materiality and Culture Disconnected,” in Collecting China: The World, China, and a Short History of Collecting (2010).

-“國外對中國謍造學社的接受史—從費慰梅到李約瑟” in World Architecture / 世界建築 Vol. 238 (April 2010).
-(Chinese translation of “The Reception of the Society” published in English in 2009).
+“國外對中國謍造學社的接受史—從費慰梅到李約瑟,” in World Architecture / 世界建築, Vol. 238 (April 2010).
+Chinese translation of “The Reception of the Society,” published in English in 2009.